 Such as:

-• fm- Another App was Last.fm which enhanced the music experience of people by allowing them to share their listening preferences with their friends and family.
+• fm- Another app was Last.fm which enhanced the music experience of people by allowing them to share their listening preferences with their friends and family.

 • SoundCloud – Another big name was SoundCloud, which emerged as a platform for independent artists to share music, adopting a vibrant community of creators and listeners.

-• Amazon Music – Talk about innovation, you can’t leave Amazon Music.
+• Amazon Music – Talk about innovation; you can’t leave Amazon Music.
 From online marketplace development to music streaming, it has the upper hand in everything.
 Well, talking about the early days.
-Amazon offers a limited catalog to prime subscribers and later expanded to a streaming service.
+Amazon offers a limited catalog to Prime subscribers and later expanded to a streaming service.

 • Spotify – The app was launched in 2008 and gained popularity for offering on-demand streaming services with freemium ads, paid-for ad-free listening, and more.
 Spotify’s distinct features and popularity enticed investors to create an app like Spotify.

-• Apple Music – Later in 2015 Apple Music was launched right after they purchased Beat Electronics, showing signs of Apple entering the streaming market.
+• Apple Music – Later in 2015, Apple Music was launched right after they purchased Beat Electronics, showing signs of Apple entering the streaming market.
 They surely offered competition to Spotify with tight integrations within the Apple ecosystem.

 • Tidal– Limelight was taken by Tidal in 2016, as it got support from artists like Beyonce and Jay-Z, with a focus on high-fidelity focus and an artist-centric model.

-• Amazon Music Unlimited – The app was launched in 2016 joining the party with others that offered bundle services that anyone can use leveraging the Prime membership.
+• Amazon Music Unlimited – The app was launched in 2016, joining the party with others that offered bundle services that anyone can use leveraging the Prime membership.

 Present: The market is still evolving, as we can see a growing number of music streaming apps such as Qobuz & Bandcamp.

-Quoboz focuses on high-resolution audio which is perfect for music lovers.
-On the other hand, Bandcamp provides direct support to independent artists which is why it is trending.
+Quoboz focuses on high-resolution audio, which is perfect for music lovers.
+On the other hand, Bandcamp provides direct support to independent artists, which is why it is trending.

 Overall, this isn’t an exhaustive list, but it highlights the major milestones and diverse players that have shaped the overall streaming service.

-This was all about past history and how we evolved to the present day.
+This was all about history and how we evolved to the present day.
 We believe you also have a keen interest in learning about evolving trends that will shape the future of music streaming services.

 CTA 1_Want to develop a music streaming app

-Emerging Trends in Music Streaming App Development
+Emerging Trends in Music Streaming Apps

 The music streaming landscape is changing with the increase in AI development, AR and VR, etc., and user demand is also shaping the way we experience music.